vippsas/vipps-report-api/api-guide/settlement.md

 Please note that monetary values are returned from the endpoint in cents/øre.
 This example shows:

-* 3 sales (captures) and refunds for a total of 300,- in turnover for the day
+* Three sales captures minus one refund brings the daily total to 300.00
 * The sum of fees for the captures, 12.00, is retained by Vipps MobilePay
 * The remaining balance of 288.00 being *scheduled* for payout.
 The actual payout may not happen after waiting some days, reflecting delays in the bank networks, and